Listen to the Podcast

 Trading options with the VIX

 Those are some of the key points if you’re trading stocks regarding the VIX.
 Now, what about if you’re trading options or you’re looking to trade options?
-Wall, here in this example, when we’re trading options, we want to be a net seller of options.
+Well, here in this example, when we’re trading options, we want to be a net seller of options.
 And typically when you sell options, you want higher prices, just like when you sell anything.
 If I’m selling a pair of shoes, I want to sell them for as much as possible.

 Here option prices are dictated in part by the volatility, so the more volatile things are, the more I can sell these option premiums for.

-Let’s just say I’m selling a vertical and I’ll go ahead and analyze this trade.
-If I’m selling this vertical, like this, what I’m looking at is the current price.
-And the price that I’m selling this vertical at is telling me that I can sell this for $220, If I look at the lower left over here.
+Let’s say I’m selling a vertical and I’ll go ahead and analyze this trade.
+If I’m selling this vertical, what I’m looking at is the current price.
+And the price that I’m selling this vertical at is telling me that I can sell this for $220 If I look at the lower left over here.
 And it shows me $220 is what I’m selling my vertical at.
 That is also the credit here, remembers one contract refers to 100 shares, so that’s $220 is why they come up with that number.